WTEM: SportsTalk Radio 570 - The Team

-When The Tony Kornheiser Show launched in 1992, because Tony needed to focus on writing his "Style" column in the Washington Post weekly, he usually did not host the show on Thursdays.
-Usually Andy Pollin, the Sports Director at WTEM, would guest-host Tony's show on Thursdays.
-Between November 1995 and December 1996, Warner Wolf was named the guest host of The Tony Kornheiser Show on Thursdays until he moved to New York as a sports anchor on WCBS-TV.
+When The Tony Kornheiser Show launched in 1992, because Tony needed to focus on writing his "Style" column in The Washington Post weekly, he usually did not host the show on Thursdays.
+Usually Andy Pollin, the sports director at WTEM, would guest-host Tony's show on Thursdays.
+Between November 1995 and December 1996, Warner Wolf was the guest host of The Tony Kornheiser Show on Thursdays until he moved to New York as a sports anchor on WCBS-TV.
 Tony started to host on Thursdays when he was on ESPN Radio.

 When The Tony Kornheiser Show was on hiatus between November 14, 1997, and January 5, 1998, WTEM filled the 10 a.m.-1 p.m. slot with Kevin Kiley and the 4-7 p.m. slot with comedian Chuck Booms and Scott Linn.
 Booms joined WTEM as part of a stunt revolving the Comedy Central show Comics on Delivery, where viewers were asked write in and enlist the aid of comedians to help them get through experiences from daily life.
 Because of on-air wildness and inexperience, Booms was later paired with the experienced Kiley.

-When The Tony Kornheiser Show on ESPN Radio debuted on January 5, 1998, the show aired between 1-4 p.m.
-WTEM filled the 10 a.m.-1 p.m. time slot with Rick "Doc" Walker and Al Koken hosting The Doc and Al Show and the 4-7 p.m. time slot with Kiley and Booms.
+When The Tony Kornheiser Show on ESPN Radio debuted on January 5, 1998, the show aired between 1–4 p.m.
+WTEM filled the 10 a.m.–1 p.m. time slot with Rick "Doc" Walker and Al Koken hosting The Doc and Al Show and the 4–7 p.m. time slot with Kiley and Booms.